ResearchComputing/Documentation/docs/clusters/alpine.md

 1. From a login node, run "module load slurm/alpine" to access the Slurm job scheduler instance for Alpine.
 2. Consult the Table and the Examples section below to learn how to direct your jobs to the appropriate compute nodes.
-3. If needed, compile your application on the appropriate compute node type.
+3. If needed, compile your application on a compile node.

 ### Job Scheduling

 All jobs are run through a batch/queue system.
 Interactive jobs on compute nodes are allowed but these must be initiated through the scheduler.
 High-priority jobs move to the top of the queue and are thus guaranteed to start running within a few minutes, unless other high-priority jobs are already queued or running ahead of them.
 High-priority jobs can run for a maximum wall time of 7 days.
 Low-priority jobs have a maximum wall time of 24 hours.

 More details about how to use Slurm can be found [here](../running-jobs/running-apps-with-jobs.html).